-I like when video games give me moral choices to make.
-I like it because I hate being forced to fight for something I don't believe in.
+I like when video games give me moral choices.
+I like it because I hate being railroaded into doing something I don't believe in, even if I know it's pretend.
 That is actually the reason I dropped Dragon Age: Origins, an otherwise decent game.

 Before we go on, I want to explain something.
 The reason I've never complained about moral railroading in JRPGs is because those games usually don't give you story choices at all and they don't have you make the player character at the start.
 If the game isn't trying to sell the idea that the player character is "me", then I don't mind being forced to guide them to do immoral things.
 I only complain in that case if the rest of the story is portraying them as unambiguously right.
 So I'll focus on WRPGs for the rest of this article.

 (Before we go on, one more thing.
 The definitions of "JRPG" and "WRPG" vary so widely depending on who you're talking to that I don't think it's fair to say any definition is "correct".
 For my purposes, I'm assuming that the difference is that WRPGs have a main character that is supposed to "be" the player, while JRPGs have the player controlling a writer-made character.)

 Continuing from the beginning, yes, in general, moral choices in RPGs are a good idea.
 The way they're generally implemented, however, I really hate, because they tend to fall heavily into white and black morality.
 You'll have two choices: one extreme lawful good and the other extreme chaotic evil, or worse, strawman chaotic evil.
 Eg. in Star Wars: Knights of the Old Republic II, I was once approached by a beggar who asked for money and my only two options were to give him money or say "get out of here before I kill you" - no neutral choice.
 It was especially frustrating for me because that game was the first time I was trying playing a non-pure good character in an RPG.
 I was trying to be sort of chaotic neutral.
 But no, I could only be Jedi or Sith.